Brosa1/tcore-docs/docs/plugins/create/lifecycle.md

 `}/>

-The stop flow for each Plugin environment is very similar to the Start flow.
+The Stop flow for each Plugin environment is very similar to the Start flow.

 Whenever a Plugin needs to be terminated, the Plugin environment send a message for it to shutdown.
 Once that message is received, the Plugin environment will make a call to the `onDestroy` function of each module.

-Once all `onDestroy` calls have been resolved, the Plugin environment sends a message to TagoCore, who in turn marks the Plugin as `stopped`.
+Once all `onDestroy` calls have been resolved, the Plugin environment sends a message to TagoCore, which in turn marks the Plugin as `stopped`.

 While the Plugin environment tries its best, it doesn't guarantee that the `onDestroy` function of each module will be